Our Inspiring Story

-It is possible to donate money all winter long to provide refugees with food and clothing.
-People who cannot volunteer but want to help can do so by making a donation on behalf of the Aid Caravan foundation.
-We are ANBI-organisation, therefore any donation is tax deductible.
-All the money raised will be used locally to buy basic goods for the refugees, and to cover the costs of transportation and organisation.
-Unlike other organisations, nobody in our foundation gets paid a salary–only basic expenses are covered–so this means that more of the money raised (95%) goes directly to achieving our goals in Greece.
+It is possible to donate money all winter long, to provide refugees with food and clothing.
+People who cannot volunteer but want to help, can do so by donating on behalf of the Aid Caravan foundation.
+We are an ANBI approved organisation, therefore any donation is tax deductible.
+All the money raised will be used locally to buy basic goods for the refugees and to cover the costs of transportation and organisation.
+Unlike other organisations, nobody in our foundation gets paid a salary (only basic expenses are covered).
+This means more of the money raised (95%) goes directly to achieving our goals in Greece.

 Account name: Stichting Hulpkaravaan – Country: The Netherlands